 In addition, you can use the left and right arrow keys on your keyboard to change the ending date.

-You can also press the “animate” button below the S&P 500 chart to automatically move the RRG plot through all the available data.
+You can also press the “animate” button below the benchmark chart to automatically move the RRG plot through all the available data.

-You can use the “Tail Length” slider below the S&P 500 chart to adjust the length of the tails on the RRG plot.
-The zone highlighted in blue on the S&P 500 chart shows to the period of time covered by the tails.
+You can use the “Tail Length” slider below the benchmark chart to adjust the length of the tails on the RRG plot.
+The zone highlighted in blue on the benchmark chart shows the period of time covered by the tails.

 You can click on any of the lines in the Symbol Table below the RRG Plot to turn on highlighting for that symbol.
 Click on the line again to turn off highlighting.
 Only one line at a time can be highlighted.

-You can use the buttons below the S&P 500 chart to adjust the RRG plot's scaling.
+You can use the buttons below the benchmark chart to adjust the RRG plot's scaling.

 In addition to those buttons, you can also click on the RRG plot itself and drag to change the position of the chart's origin.

 Members can use the “Years” dropdown to create longer-term RRG charts.
 The choices available are 1, 3, 5 and 10-years.
 Longer duration charts take longer to load.

-Note: A ticker symbol must have at least 1-year's worth of data in order to appear on an RRG chart.
+Note: A ticker symbol must have at least one year's worth of data in order to appear on an RRG chart.

-Members can click and drag the resize icon in the lower right corner of the RRG chart to resize the size of the chart.
+Members can click and drag the resize icon in the lower right corner of the RRG chart to change the size of the chart.
 In addition, you can click the “Maximize” icon in the upper right corner of the chart to expand it to occupy the entire browser window.

-Members can click the “Linkable version” link located below the symbol table to get a link to their chart that can be bookmarked and/or used in web links.
-To bookmark that link, follow these steps:
+Members can click the “Permalink” link located below the symbol table to get a link to their chart that can be bookmarked and/or used in web links.